Located 14 miles southwest of Birmingham, Alabama is charming Hueytown.

 One of Alabama’s earliest grist mills was John Wesley Hall Grist Mill and Cotton Gin which operated from 1867 to 1931.
 Although this mill was destroyed during the Civil War, it has since been reconstructed in Tannerhill Historical State Park.

-Visitors to the park can see an exact copy of the old gristmill which operated in the area for over 60 years.
+At the park you can see an exact copy of the old gristmill which operated in the area for over 60 years.

 7. The Bessemer Hall of History Museum